 Vertica QuickStart for Looker

-To view this document in PDF format, click here.
+To read this document in PDF form, click here.

-The Vertica QuickStart for Looker requires Vertica database server with a standard installation of the VMart example database, Vertica client, and a Looker instance.
+The Vertica QuickStart for Looker a Vertica database server with a standard installation of the VMart example database, a Vertica client, and a Looker instance.

 Install the Software